Year 5

 Maths

 As a school, we follow the Power Maths scheme and the units we cover are outlined in our curriculum overview.
 These units support the children in developing problem solving and reasoning skills as well as the ability to explain and justify their answers using manipulatives where necessary.
-In addition to this, we complete a daily 5 in 5 (five questions to test the retrieval of mathematical learning) and TTRockstars to help build confidence, fluency and accuracy within the subject.Curriculum
+In addition to this, we complete a daily 5 in 5 (five questions to test the retrieval of mathematical learning) and TTRockstars to help build confidence, fluency and accuracy within the subject.In the Autumn term the focus units are: place value to 1 million, addition and subtraction, multiplication and division and fractions.

-Art - The children will create half-bust sculptures using clay.
+Art - The children will create half bust sculptures using clay.